play14team/play14-website/_games/postcards.md

 scale: Min 5, Max 60+
 timebox: 45-60 mins

-description: Technology has introduced to us many new forms of communication.
+excerpt: Technology has introduced to us many new forms of communication.
 Ultimately though none of them can replace the value of a simple face to face conversation, but still we seem to prefer them.
 It’s easier to write an email or send a text.
 I feel more conformable writing down my requirement and sending it over.
 This game is designed to demonstrate the value lost by avoiding face to face conversation.

 materials:
     - Tables (1 per team)